compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 For a pure functional language like Haskell, we'll need to pass around our data explicitly.
 This means our type actually looks more like `[String] -> (Expr, [String])` (remember that we're representing our token stream as a list of strings).

-We'll use a top-down approach, which means we'll start by writing a parser for a `Program`, and work our way down to the smaller types.
+We'll use a top-down approach, which means we'll start by writing a parser for a `Program` (a list of `Expr`s), and work our way down to the smaller types.

 A program, as defined by our grammar, is a list of top-level expressions.
 Thus, our function to parse a program should repeatedly try and parse an expression from the token stream until there aren't any tokens left.